The role of the Bailiff

 The Bailiff’s seat in the States Assembly is 7 inches higher than that of the Lieutenant-Governor’s to emphasise the fact that in the States Chamber and the Royal Court, in matters concerning the governance of the Island, the Bailiff has precedence.

-The current Bailiff, Mr. William James Bailhache, became a member of the States in February 2000 when he was sworn in as HM Attorney General.
+The current Bailiff, Sir William James Bailhache, became a member of the States in February 2000 when he was sworn in as HM Attorney General.
 He was sworn in as Deputy Bailiff in November 2009 and took his oath of office as Bailiff on 29th January 2015.
+He received a knighthood in the Queen's birthday honours list of 2017.